 You are currently viewing our boards as a guest, which gives you full access to view most discussions and access..
 By joining our free community, you will have access to post topics, communicate privately with other members (PM), respond to polls, upload content, and access many other special features.
-In addition, registered members also see less advertisements.
+In addition, registered members also see less advertisements if any.
 Registration is fast, simple, and absolutely free, so please, join our community today!
-Any issues email email@example.com
+Any issues email [email protected]

 Ever noticed that your online videos have more contrast than the ones you uploaded?
 Are the highlights "blown out" to pure white?
 Is detail in the shadows getting lost and becoming flat black?
 This is because for many video formats you need to adjust the levels of your video before you upload it.

 Look what happened to this image after rendered it to an AVC mp4 file and uploaded it to YouTube: From the Sony Vegas Pro video discussion forum

 Upload formats tested that require the levels fix include:

 AVC (H.264) (.mp4) AVCHD (.mp4) HDV (.m2t) DV (.avi) Quicktime M-JPEG (.mov) Sony MXF (.mxf) Sony YUV (.avi)

 Upload formats tested that do not require the levels fix include:

 Windows Media Video 9 (WMV) Windows Media Video 11 (.wmv) Xvid (.avi) x264vfw (.avi)

 Testing was done using Sony Vegas Pro in 8-bit mode pixel format mode.
 Your video editing software may render files differently.
 If you have tested more formats, please let me know the result so I can add them to the list.